gleidsonmt/GNDecorator/README.md

 # 🚀 Installing Decorator

 Now you have many ways to get that!
-!🗒️Note ** The release has the first changes I made and releases in nexus are more stable 🥸***
+!🗒�?Note ** The release has the first changes I made and releases in nexus are more stable 🥸***

 👌In code blocks find the copy button... is cooler, it automatically knows if your target is a pom.xml or gradle.build